sta/websocket-sharp/README.md

 }
 ```

-If you override the `WebSocketService.OnMessage (MessageEventArgs)` method, that overridden method is called when the `OnMessage` event of the current session's `WebSocket` occurs.
+If you override the `WebSocketService.OnMessage (MessageEventArgs)` method, it's called when the `OnMessage` event of the `WebSocket` used by the current session in the WebSocket service occurs.

-And if you override the `WebSocketService.OnOpen ()`, `WebSocketService.OnError (ErrorEventArgs)`, and `WebSocketService.OnClose (CloseEventArgs)` methods, each of them is called when each event of the current session's `WebSocket` (the `OnOpen`, `OnError`, and `OnClose` events) occurs.
+And if you override the `WebSocketService.OnOpen ()`, `WebSocketService.OnError (ErrorEventArgs)`, and `WebSocketService.OnClose (CloseEventArgs)` methods, each of them is called when each event of the `WebSocket` (the `OnOpen`, `OnError`, and `OnClose`) occurs.

 The `WebSocketService.Send` method sends a data to the client on the current session in the WebSocket service.

 If you would like to access the sessions in the WebSocket service, you should use the `WebSocketService.Sessions` property (returns a `WebSocketSharp.Server.WebSocketSessionManager`).

-The `WebSocketService.Sessions.Broadcast` method broadcasts a data to all clients of the WebSocket service.
+The `WebSocketService.Sessions.Broadcast` method broadcasts a data to every client in the WebSocket service.

 #### Step 3 ####